What’s the link between nutrition and recovery?

 - Reduce caffeine consumption overall.
 It can worsen symptoms such as insomnia and anxiety.

 - Talk about food addictions, which can develop as a result of binge eating during addictions.

 - Detox is especially worrisome because of the significant depletion of nutrients.
 Work closely with medical professionals to restore health during and immediately after detox.

 Treatment Recovery Programs Offer Support Along the Way

 There is help available for those who are struggling with drug and alcohol abuse.
 And, when you work with the team at Ranch at Dove Tree, you gain insight into whole-body health, including the important role that nutrition plays.
 Our treatment centers offer nutritional meal plans and guidance to help you on this journey.
 It starts with a strong detox recovery program and spans the rest of your stay with us.

-Effects of Drug Use.
+Drug Use and Your Health.
 National Institute on Drug Abuse.